-After attending a screening of The Same Difference, I went to lunch with a friend, and fellow movie goers, where we discussed the web series we watch.
-After a passionate conversation, the friend stated that there needed to be a comprehensive list somewhere, thus below.
+After attending a screening of The Same Difference, a friend and I had lunch with fellow moviegoers and we discussed the web series we watch.
+After an impassioned conversation, a friend stated that there needed to be a comprehensive list somewhere.
+Now, we have one.

-**As I discover new series, movies, and documentaries I will add them below.
+As I discover new series, movies, and documentaries I will add them with **s below.

 I absolutely LOVE this web series.
 I won’t lie, when I first tried to watch Studville I couldn’t get into it.
 However, after much praise from a friend I gave it another try.
 Yes, I am glad that I did.
 The characters are not only relatable but enjoyable.
 I won’t give too much away, but this group of friends goes through it, yet their bond is what sees them through the trying times.
 Also, there was a scene so genius at the end of season 2 that it actually made me scream and eventually brought tears to my eyes.
 I won’t give too much away, but I will say that when I transcend please let “God” be a beautiful, Black, masculine-of-center woman with long luscious locs, lol.
 Watch the first episode below.

 2. “Between Women”

 Here is a show that will have you on the edge of your seat from episode 1.
 Not only will the drama encapsulate you, but it tackles issues that warrant more attention in the LGBT community.
 Among the issues covered are domestic violence, infidelity, insecurities, and co-parenting.
 There are characters you’ll love, there are characters you’ll despise, but you’ll enjoy the rollercoaster ride.

 3. “District Heat”